Plan de negocio apartamentos turisticos

 Step 11.
 Distribution plan

-Websites like Airbnb and Vrbo are referred to as OTAs (Online Travel Agencies).
-For all new hosts, presence on OTAs and listing sites to get bookings is essential.
+Websites like Airbnb and Vrbo are referred to as online travel agencies, or OTAs.
+For all new hosts, presence on OTAs and listing sites is essential to get bookings.

 Your distribution plan should consider which channels you’ll be advertising on, how much they’ll cost you, and how you’ll manage them (hint: you might need a channel manager).

-Here are some helpful example questions that should get you started writing a distribution plan:
+Here are some helpful example questions to get you started writing a distribution plan:

 Which OTAs do I want to list my property on?